euc-releases/Android-WorkspaceONE-SDK/README.md

 For additional information, please visit the [Omnissa Legal Center](https://www.omnissa.com/legal-center/).

-The SDK is provided as either a [Package](https://github.com/orgs/euc-releases/packages?repo_name=Android-WorkspaceONE-SDK) or [Release](https://github.com/euc-releases/Android-WorkspaceONE-SDK/releases).
+The SDK is provided as a [Release](https://github.com/orgs/euc-releases/packages?repo_name=Android-WorkspaceONE-SDK).
 Primarily, the SDK is accessible as a Maven package.

 ## License